CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ### _shortname_: Announce the publication of the VRT data in Download
 ```
 # [ ] _*+DB*_ In the resource database, change the resource status from upcoming to published
-# [ ] _*+META*_ Update the META-SHARE record; add location PID and Availability start date (under Distribution)
+# [ ] _*+META*_ Update the COMEDI record; add location PID and Availability start date (under Distribution)
-# [ ] _*?META*_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
+# [ ] _*?META*_ Update the COMEDI record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _*+PORTAL*_ Create or update the resource group page
-## [ ] _*?META*_ If the package was published as beta (during the beta stage of the corresponding Korp corpus), remove beta status from the META-SHARE record and resource group page
+## [ ] _*?META*_ If the package was published as beta (during the beta stage of the corresponding Korp corpus), remove beta status from the COMEDI record and resource group page
 # [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
-Make sure the META-SHARE record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the META-SHARE description).
+Make sure the COMEDI record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the COMEDI description).
 # [ ] _*+PORTAL*_ Publish news about the new corpus on the Portal
 # [ ] _*?SUPPORT*_ Inform the depositor/rightholder and interested researchers about the VRT publication
 \\